elkhorn-heavy/walkthroughs/overthewire/natas/level_09.md

 3. Take the output of step 2 as the input to `bin2hex`

 In PHP the opposite of `base64_encode` is `base64_decode`.
-The `strrev` function reverses a string (`abc` -> `cba`) so it is a "symmetric" function and is the reverse of itself.
+The `strrev` function reverses a string (`abc` -> `cba`) so it is a "symmetric" function and calling it twice produces the original string.
 Finally, `bin2hex` can be reversed with the PHP function `hex2bin`.
-So the decoding function would be:
+So by putting the decoding function in the opposite order, the decoding function would be:

 ```php
 <?